 Bienvenue…

-On your train ride back to Montreux and onward to Geneva, try to digest your cheese and chocolate overdose.
-Spend the rest of the day hanging out in Geneva and exploring Switzerland’s second largest city.
+On the train ride back to Montreux and onward to Geneva, you can try to digest your cheese and chocolate overdose.
+Spend the rest of the day exploring Geneva, the second-largest city in Switzerland.

 And this concludes our collection of ten-day itineraries for Switzerland.
 We hope you’ve been able to find the Switzerland itinerary to your taste.
 Have fun planning your trip.